moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 High node degree is generally considered good as it means there are many edges in support of records in a cluster being linked.
 Nodes with low node degree could indicate links being missed (false negatives).

-However, erroneous links (false positives) could also be the reason for high node degree, so it can be useful to inspect the edges of highly connected nodes.
+However, erroneous links (false positives) could also be the reason for high node degree, so it can be useful to validate the edges of highly connected nodes.

-Just like with density it is important to bear in mind custer size when looking at node degree.
-By consequence of having more nodes to form links between, nodes within bigger clusters can achieve higher node degree than those in smaller ones, meaning that low node degree for big clusters can be more significant.
+It is important to consider [custer size]() when looking at node degree.
+By definition, larger clusters contain more nodes to form links between, allowing nodes within them to attain higher degrees compared to those in smaller clusters.
+Consequently, low node degree within larger clusters can carry greater significance.

+Bear in mind, that the degree of a single node in a cluster isn't necessarily representative of the overall connectedness of a cluster.
+This is where [cluster centralisation]() can help.

 ## 🔗 Edge metrics